hsw28/data_analysis/hannah-in-use/README.txt

-accelVsFiringRate.m: plots accel versus firing rate firingphase.m: finds and plots the theta phase of spike data isi.m: finds interspike interval phaseVaccel.m plots spike phase versus acceleration placeevent.m: if you have event times, this will match with place data to get place cells or whatever powerVsFiringRate.m: plots theta against firing rate rasterplot.m: makes a raster plot spiketrain.m: makes a spike train of data
+accelVsFiringRate.m: plots accel versus firing rate firingphase.m: finds and plots the theta phase of spike data isi.m: finds interspike interval normalizePosData.m: normalizes position data for time spent in each part of the track and outputs a heat map phaseVaccel.m plots spike phase versus acceleration placeevent.m: if you have event times, this will match with place data to get place cells or whatever powerVsFiringRate.m: plots theta against firing rate rasterplot.m: makes a raster plot spikehisto.m: makes a vector of  the number of spikes per bin for a histogram of spikes. also good for autocorr spiketrain.m: makes a spike train of data
 STA.m: finds spike triggered average